apache/nuttx/configs/stm32f3discovery/README.txt

     in that this configurations uses a USB serial device for console I/O.
     Such a configuration is useful on the stm32f3discovery which has no builtin RS-232 drivers.

+    Status:  As of this writing, this configuration has not ran properly.
+    There appears to be some kind of driver-related issue.

     NOTES: